 Sadly, I took very few photographs during my dives.
 When I was able to dive, I was working, and my camera housing was in use for other scientific work.
 However, I did receive the opportunity to photograph at another time.

 The pier offered the opportunity to snorkel the shallow waters of the coast and observe an abundance of species without having to swim out a great distance.
 “La Caleta” as it was called hosted a variety of green sea turtles that sought shelter in the calm waters near the boats.
 I had been eyeing the sight for days as a snorkeling destination but never had the time to go since there was work to be done.
 One day, however, I decided to take matters into my own hands.
-I only had so much longer in this gorgeous place and had few underwater photographs to show for it and little time spent observing these animals I adored so deeply.
-Fighting everything in me, I put my work aside for a moment and tore off into the sea.
-You cannot keep me from the sea.
-I will find ways to explore it, even if I am blocked at every turn.
-Normally I never snorkel alone as it is a dangerous practice because you never know if something could happen, however the cove is directly next to all of the shops and everyone can see you.
-Plus, there were often other swimmers and divers.
+I only had so much longer in this gorgeous place and had few underwater photographs to show for it.
+I devised a plan and set out on my own little snorkeling adventure.
+Normally, I never snorkel alone as it is a dangerous practice because something could happen and you should always have a buddy there in case you need help.
+However, the cove is directly next to all of the coastal shops and everyone can see you.
+Plus, there were often other swimmers.
 I eased myself into the warm water and swam out to meet the wildlife.

-On the last full day before I left, I did all of my assigned tasks, assisted the team with the equipment, and then I again tore off to the sea.
+On the last full day before I left, I did all of my assigned tasks, assisted the team with their equipment, and then I again tore off to the sea.
 I stayed in the water for as long as I could stand it, until I was too cold to go on.
-As I reluctantly finished my dive, I sat on the steps in my full wetsuit, breathing and watching the small waves pull and pull themselves along the small rocks.
+As I reluctantly finished my dive, I sat on the steps in my wetsuit, breathing and watching the small waves push and pull themselves along the small rocks.
 I knew this was the end.
 I knew I may never see this again.
 I knew I was terminating my last opportunity.
+But I was so happy, and I don’t think I have ever been that happy.
+I sat there in that moment, reveling in it as the water dripped down my hair, off my wetsuit, and onto the warm concrete.

 Ana Kai Tangata